MicrosoftDocs/azure-docs/articles/azure-resource-manager/bicep/deploy-github-actions.md

 ---
-title: Deploy Resource Manager templates by using GitHub Actions (Bicep)
+title: Deploy Bicep files by using GitHub Actions
-description: Describes how to deploy Azure Resource Manager templates (ARM templates) by using GitHub Actions.
-(Bicep)
+description: Describes how to deploy Bicep files by using GitHub Actions.
 author: mumian
 ms.author: jgao
 ms.topic: conceptual
-ms.date: 10/13/2020
+ms.date: 06/01/2021
 ms.custom: github-actions-azure
 ---

-# Deploy ARM templates by using GitHub Actions (Bicep)
+# Deploy Bicep files by using GitHub Actions

 [GitHub Actions](https://docs.github.com/en/actions) is a suite of features in GitHub to automate your software development workflows in the same place you store code and collaborate on pull requests and issues.

-Use the [Deploy Azure Resource Manager Template Action](https://github.com/marketplace/actions/deploy-azure-resource-manager-arm-template) to automate deploying an Azure Resource Manager template (ARM template) to Azure.
+Use the [Deploy Azure Resource Manager Template Action](https://github.com/marketplace/actions/deploy-azure-resource-manager-arm-template) to automate deploying a Bicep file to Azure.

 ## Prerequisites

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - A GitHub account.
 If you don't have one, sign up for [free](https://github.com/join).

-    - A GitHub repository to store your Resource Manager templates and your workflow files.
-To create one, see [Creating a new repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-new-repository).
+  - A GitHub repository to store your Bicep files and your workflow files.
+To create one, see [Creating a new repository](https://docs.github.com/github/creating-cloning-and-archiving-repositories/creating-a-new-repository).

 ## Workflow file overview